dabrahams/Contracts/Contracts.md

 - There's room for judgement: stack top/pop could have preconditions.
   Should they?  depends on how clients will use it.

+and hide bugs.
+Usually they create execution paths that are never tested and may be buggy.

+> **Note: Strong Contracts Simplify Code**

 ## What to do in existing codebases

 Think globally, act locally